liip-lausanne/coding-standards/docs/css/README.md

 ## Files organization

-We organize our Sass partials [in the same way Kanbasu does](https://github.com/liip/kanbasu/tree/master/src/scss), into separates folders:
+We organize our partials into separates folders:

 | Folder     | Description                                                                                                           | Children                                                          |
 | ---------- | --------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |